RTO-Websites/dynamic-conditions/trunk/README.txt

 == Description ==

-Activates conditions for dynamic tags to show/hide a widget or section.
+Dynamic Conditions is an Elementor addon that adds conditional logic to show and hide different elements.
+The plugin adds conditions to dynamic tags to show/hide a widget or section.
-You can check every field which supports dynamic-tags (also advanced custom fields) and check for empty, contains, equal, greater/smaller than and between.
-You can also compare dates, days and months.
-If you check for an empty user-id, you can display a widget/section only for logged in or logged out users.

-Requires elementor and elementor pro.
+The plugin requires Elementor Pro since it uses Dynamic Tags to set the compate conditions.

+Setting display conditions is easy!
+Just enter the condition value and compare it to any dynamic tag.
+If the condition is met, set whether you want to show or hide the element.
+Can it be more simple?

+Advanced users can set complex conditions - you can check if a field is empty, if it contains some value, if it equals to a value, greater/smaller or between a certain value.

-Special thanks to [WPTuts](http://wptuts.co.uk) for making a nice tutorial video!
+Special thanks to [WPTuts](https://wptuts.co.uk) for making a nice video tutorial:

 https://www.youtube.com/watch?v=bRqW4Oaxtls

-You can support development under https://github.com/RTO-Websites/dynamic-conditions
+You can support development by contributing to the plugins GitHub repository:

-== Installation ==

-Just download, install and activate

-== Documentation ==
+https://github.com/RTO-Websites/dynamic-conditions

+= Usage =

+1. Select a widget or a section.
+2. Go to the Advanced tab.
+3. Click the Dynamic Conditions area.
-First you have to select a dynamic field which you want to compare.
+4. Set the "Dynamic Tag" field you want to compare to.
-Any field which supports dynamic-tags (also pods or acf) may be selected.
-You can also select the current date or post-date.

-Choose in "Show/Hide"-Field what happens if the condition is true - either show or hide.
+5. Set whether you want to "Show/Hide" the element if the condition is met.

-Under the "Condition"-Field, select what you wish to compare.
+6. Under the "Condition" field, select what you wish to compare.
 You can compare whether the field is empty/not-empty, check if it has a specific value or if ist value is between two other values.

-The "Compare-Type"-Field defines what type of fields do you want to compare.
+7. The "Compare Type" field defines what type of fields do you want to compare.
 Default compares two strings (text).
 But if you want to show a widget/section only on Monday or only in December, you can select Days or Month as Compare-Type.

-At last you have to enter the value to compare the dynamic-field with.
+8. At last you have to enter the value to compare the dynamic-field with.
 Or two values, if you have selected the "between" condition.

+== Frequently Asked Questions ==
+= Can I use custom-fields, ACF fields, Pods ? =
+Yes, all the above are supported and many others supported out-of-the-box by Elementor Pro.

+= Can I set date based conditions ? =
+Yes, the plugin supports date based conditions, for example current-date or post-date.
+You can compare dates, days and months.

+= Can I show/hide elements for logged-in or logged-out users? = Yes, you can set conditional display for logged in or logged out users.
+Selecting the user information dynamic-tag, and set it to user ID.
+Now check if it is empty or not.

 == Screenshots ==